Mohhit1230/AI-Agent/README.md

 ---

 ## 📜 License
 This project is for educational purposes.
-Built with ❤️ by [Mohhit6075](https://github.com/Mohhit1230).
+Built by [Mohhit1230](https://github.com/Mohhit1230).